francocurotto/DDMre/docs/rules/rules_notes.md

 ## Attack Notes
 - Monsters can attack only once per turn.

-## Attack Damages
+## Attack Damage Computation
 Table below show the computation of the damage done to a monster when an opponent monster attacks it.
 The damage done changes if the attacking monster has a type advantage or disadvantage, or is neutral (no advantage or disadvantage), and if the attacked monster reply action is WAIT or GUARD.
+If the damage is negative, the magnitude damage is done in retaliation to the attacking monster.

 | Reply | Neutral            | Advantage             | Disadvantage              |
 |-------|--------------------|-----------------------|---------------------------|